hhd-dev/rechunk/readme.md

 > `sudo podman build`) so that it can be mounted directly by this action
 > and then removed for space savings.

-> [!WARNING]
-> Podman was found to change certain layer hashes when pulling and pushing,
-> causing higher update sizes.
-When you implement this action, it is recommended
-> to use skopeo afterwards to upload the image.
-> You may reference the [test action](./.github/workflows/online_test_deck.yml)
-> in this repository for an example.
->
-> Consumers who extend your image will still face this small issue.

 ## Results
 Experimentally, we have seen that on Bazzite, due to extensive changes to Kinoite, `rechunk` lowers the total image size by 1GB.